A A +A

 • Term baby with no risk factor for excessive red cell breakdown.

-• Jaundice appearing after the first 48 hours of life and not increasing in severity.
+• Jaundice appears after the first 48 hours of life and does not increase in severity.

 • Healthy, active and feeding well.